Introducing Negatron, an intuitive front-end for MAME, the well known video game emulator.

 - Download and unpack the latest cross-platform version of Negatron,

-- Download the latest version of SDL 3.
-The version provided with the native installers of Negatron is v3.1.8:
+- Download the latest version of SDL 3:

-- On macOS, simply install SDL3 using the .dmg image file.
+- On macOS, download the .dmg file and install SDL3 using this .dmg image file.

-- On Windows, put the file SDL3.dll into Negatron's installation folder.
+- On Windows, download the win32-x64.zip file and put the file SDL3.dll into Negatron's installation folder.

 - Launch Negatron as follows: